industrial-edge/upload-app-to-iem-with-iectl/docs/installation.md

 __Warning__ : Access to the remote API is equivalent to root access on the host.
 DO this in trusted environment only.

-### Install IE Publisher CLI
+### Install IE App Publisher CLI

-To install the IE Publisher CLI on your Linux device, follow these instructions:
+To install the IE App Publisher CLI on your Linux VM, follow these instructions:

-1. Download the IE Publisher CLI executable file from [Industrial Edge Hub](https://iehub.eu1.edge.siemens.cloud/downloads) and copy the zip file to your device.
+1. Download the IE App Publisher CLI executable file from [Industrial Edge Hub](https://iehub.eu1.edge.siemens.cloud/downloads) and copy the zip file to your device.
 Extract the files from the zip file.

-2. Open terminal in the directory with the IE Publisher CLI and run this command to make the IE Publisher CLI executable.
+2. Open terminal in the directory with the IE App Publisher CLI and run this command to make the IE App Publisher CLI executable.

     ```bash
     sudo install ./ie-app-publisher-linux /usr/bin/
     ```

-3. If you see the publisher CLI version number, you have successfully installed IE Publisher CLI on your device.
+3. If you see the IE App Publisher CLI version number, you have successfully installed IE App Publisher CLI on your device.

 ## Create project and application in IEM